wallabyway/autodesk-tandem.github.io/API_attrs.md

 ]
 ```

 The above example is from a user-defined property, and is the kind you will most likely be interacting with via the API.
-However, many properties originally came from the Revit or IFC source file, and they a little bit less information, as shown in the following example.
+However, many properties originally came from the Revit or IFC source file, and they have a little bit less information, as shown in the following example.

 ```
 "0AY",